ImperialCollegeLondon/Design-Engineering-Masters-Project/QandA/README.md

 A8:  Your Project Supervisor is not responsible for summative assessment of your project work.
 However, they play a crucial role in your success by guiding you through the project and providing regular feedback.
 Additionally, Project Supervisors nominate and provide context on the quality of your work to the first Assessor, contributing to the summative assessment process.

-## Is report evaluated along the viva?
+## Is report evaluated along the oral examination?
 As in is it read before or not

-A9: Your project report is submitted up to two weeks before the Viva.
-Assessors will review your report in preparation for the Viva.
-Both your report and Viva are assessed using the single rubric provided in the handbook.
+A9: Your project report is submitted up to two weeks before the Oral Examination.
+Assessors will review your report in preparation for the oral examination.
+Both your report and oral examination are assessed using the single rubric provided in the handbook.

 ## Say you want to propose a project related to a specific area?